 You’ll have to pay income tax on the money you convert now (at your current tax rate), but you’ll be able to take tax-free withdrawals from the Roth account in the years to come

 You can also use market downturns as an opportunity to do a Roth Conversion.
-If your IRA goes down in value because of market fluctuations, you could convert the account to a Roth, which allows you to pay a smaller amount of taxes because the account is down in value.
+If your IRA goes down in value because of market fluctuations, you could convert the account to a Roth.
+This will allow you to pay a smaller amount of taxes because the account is down in value.
 Then you’ll have the money in a Roth when the market recovers, which would then be tax-free.

 While there is no predicting what the tax brackets and tax rates will be in the future, if taxes go up by the time you retire, converting a traditional IRA and taking the tax hit now rather than later could make sense in the long run.